TOYOTA Corolla Cross 2026

 That's where the Corolla Cross comes in.
 Launched for the 2022 model year, it picked up where the Matrix left off with its overall size and the availability of optional all-wheel drive.
 A hybrid version was added to the lineup for 2023.

-Although its lines make it look more like an SUV than a station wagon, its connection to the Corolla goes beyond simply using that well-known name.
+Although its styling makes it look more like an SUV than a station wagon, the Corolla Cross' connection to the Corolla goes beyond simply using that well-known name.
 The platform, suspension, and interior are closely derived from those of the sedan.
 The purely gasoline-powered models also use the same powertrain.

 The subcompact SUV category is crucial in Quebec, as it now serves as the entry point for most manufacturers.
 The gasoline-powered Corolla Cross models have specifications comparable to those of several rivals, with their four-cylinder engine paired with a continuously variable transmission.